- Need gas-powered tree cutter?

 Designed for low kickback risk, the RM4216 handles medium to large-sized branches without a hitch.

-It also has a five-point anti-vibration system and a cushioned handle that allows for more balanced and more comfortable handling.
+It comes equipped with a five-point anti-vibration system and a cushioned handle for more balanced and more comfortable handling.

-It even has a quick-start feature that lets you go from zero to top speed within seconds, even from a cold start.
+It utilizes a quick-start feature that lets you go from zero to top speed within seconds, even from a cold start.

 Tips for using a gas chainsaw

-I strongly advise subjecting your chainsaw to a quick check before every time you turn it on.
+I strongly advise subjecting your chainsaw to a quick check every time you turn it on.

 Even if you had just used your saw the day before, always make sure that everything is in place and working as it should.